Khaled-J7/TaskForge-Todo-App/README.md

 *Showcasing project features, technologies, and architecture.*

 ---

-## 🚀 Overview
-TaskForge is a modern, intuitive, and feature-rich Todo List application designed to help users efficiently manage their daily tasks.
-With powerful features for task creation, tracking, and organization, along with real-time weather integration, TaskForge provides a seamless experience for staying productive.

 ## ✨ Key Features
 - **Persistent Task Storage:** Tasks are automatically saved locally in the browser's storage.